afsc-assessments/ebswp_2023/doc/EBSpollock.md

 20\% was applied.

 ### Biomass index from Acoustic-Vessels-of-Opportunity (AVO)

-The details of how acoustic backscatter data from the two commercial fishing vessels chartered for the eastern Bering Sea bottom trawl survey (BTS) were used to compute a midwater abundance index for pollock can be found in Honkalehto et al. (2011).
-Since the BTS was canceled this year, the AVO data are only available through to 2019 (Table \ref{tab:avo}).
+Acoustic backscatter data (Simrad ES60, 38 kHz) were collected aboard two fishing vessels chartered for the AFSC summer 2021 bottom trawl surveys (F/V Alaska Knight, F/V Vesteraalen).
+These Acoustic Vessels of Opportunity (AVO) data were processed according to Honkalehto et al. (2011) to provide an index of age-1+ midwater pollock abundance in each year.

+The 2021 AVO index of midwater pollock abundance on the eastern Bering Sea shelf increased by 38% from 2019 and is the 2nd highest value on record (1.8% less than the highest value recorded in 2015) (Table \ref{tab:avo}; note the AVO data were unavailable in 2020 since the BTS was canceled).
+Spatially, the total pollock backscatter observed east of the Pribilof Islands during the summers of 2010-2012 ranged from 4-9%.
+Since 2013 the backscatter from this area ranged between 15% and 25%.
+(Fig. \ref{fig:data_avomap}).

 # Analytic approach

 ## General model structure

-A statistical age-structured assessment model conceptually outlined in Fournier and Archibald (1982) and like Methot’s (1990) stock synthesis model was applied over the period 1964--2020.
+A statistical age-structured assessment model conceptually outlined in Fournier and Archibald (1982) and like Methot’s (1990) stock synthesis model was applied over the period 1964--2021.
 A technical description is presented in the Model Details section attached.
 The analysis was first introduced in the 1996 SAFE report and compared to the cohort analyses that had been used previously and was later documented in Ianelli and Fournier (1998).